 Fig.4 Homemade work fixture

 1. Selection of shot peening pressure and shot flow

-The ejection speed and impact force of the projectile is determined by the air pressure, and the degree of plastic deformation of the material is determined by the strength of the shot peening on the surface of the material.
+During the shot peening process, the projectiles are propelled onto the surface of the material with a certain kinetic energy, forming a regular flow under a specific air pressure.
+The speed and impact force of the projectiles are determined by the air pressure, while the degree of plastic deformation of the material is determined by the strength of the shot peening.

 2. Determination of shot peening time and detection of coverage

-The shot peening time is determined by the saturation time of the ALMEN test piece, but the time to reach 100% coverage on the surface of the part can be used for reference according to the saturation time of the test piece.
+The shot peening time is determined by the saturation time of the ALMEN test piece.
+However, the time needed to achieve 100% coverage on the surface of the part can be used as a reference based on the saturation time of the test piece.

-The Avrami equation is based on random statistics for the average coverage Assuming that the arrival speed of the particles is consistent, the equation is
+The Avrami equation, which is based on random statistics for average coverage, assumes that the arrival speed of the particles is consistent.
+The equation is as follows:

 In the formula,

 - C is the coverage (%);

 - r is the radius of the dent;